EndPointCorp/end-point-blog/2010/02/01/automatic-migration-from-slony-to.html.md

 Added sync "pagila_set1_node2_to_node3"
 ```

-Now all that's left is to shut down Slony (I just use the "pkill slon" command on each database server), start Bucardo, and, eventually, remove the Slony schemas.
-Note that Bucardo runs only on one machine (which in this case isn't either of the database servers I'm using for this demonstration -- Bucardo can run effectively anywhere you want).
+Now all that’s left is to shut down Slony (I just use the "pkill slon" command on each database server), start Bucardo, and, eventually, remove the Slony schemas.
+Note that Bucardo runs only on one machine (which in this case isn’t either of the database servers I’m using for this demonstration—​Bucardo can run effectively anywhere you want).

 ```nohighlight
 josh@eddie:~/devel/bucardo$ ./bucardo_ctl start